wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1284 =
+* Update: Changed support/diganostics to use the EasySupport plugin

 = 3.2 Build 1283 =
 * Update: Changes for Wordpress 3.9
 * Enhancement: Use total time when converting from Ziplist if there is no prep or cooking time